Starting with OpenSim version 4.4, we provide conda packages to support development in python+conda environment. There are two packages:

 - The conda package is self contained, has no connection to any other OpenSim distribution including the OpenSim application.

-- Conda packages are built for specific python version, indicated by the package name (e.g. opensim-4.4-py39np120) suggests a package built for python version 3.9 and using numpy version 1.20.
-Conda independently tries to locate the correct package for your environment, and prompts users before installation, please double check the suggested package to make sure it matches your environment/expectations.
+- Conda packages are built for specific python version, indicated by the package name (e.g. opensim-4.4-py39np120 suggests a package built for python version 3.9 and using numpy version 1.20).
+Conda independently tries to locate the correct package for your environment, and prompts users before installation, please double check the suggested package to make sure it matches your environment/expectations as this resolution maybe affected by packages unrelated to OpenSim.

 - Conda has a base environment but allows creation of environments with different python versions, it is less likely to have problems if you install the opensim package in the base environment so you have access to it in other created environments.
 This is to be understood as a troubleshooting method especially if you have other installations of opensim on your machine.
 Once sorted out you should remove opensim from the base environment and install only in custom environments as needed.